 - A table of contents, with page references;

 - An alphabetically arranged table of cases, statutes, and other authorities cited with references to pages in the brief;

 - A statement of subject matter and appellate jurisdiction, the filing dates establishing timeliness of the appeal, and an assertion that the appeal is from a final order or judgment or that some other basis exists for appellate jurisdiction;

 - A statement of the issues presented;

-- A statement of the case naming the judge or agency official who
+- A statement of the case naming the judge or agency who rendered the decision

 presented for review, with references to the record;